-Installation of the Coupler consists of connecting the outlet to the pickup hose and connecting the deadman air and fuel sense hoses to the unit connector hose fittings.
+Installation of the Coupler consists of connecting the outlet to the hose and connecting the deadman air and fuel sense hoses to the unit connector hose fittings.
 Proceed as follows:

-7.1 Pickup Hose Connection
+7.1 Outlet Hose Connection

-The installation of the 4-inch coupler to the hose is contingent of the optional outlet arrangement incorporated in the specific unit.
-The Pressure Control Elbow Assembly (1-1) with the appropriate option 3 or 4 male half quick disconnect will connect to any of the five with option 3, 4 with option 4 various sized outlet threaded female half quick disconnects.
-A proper pipe thread lubricant/sealant should be used when tightening the female half quick disconnect to the hose thread.
+The installation of the coupler to the hose is contingent of the optional outlet arrangement incorporated in the specific unit.
+The Pressure Control Elbow Assy (1-1) with the appropriate Option 2, 3 or 4 male half quick disconnect will connect to any of its compatible various sized outlet threaded female half quick disconnects with carrying handle.
+A proper pipe thread lubricant should be used when tightening the female half quick disconnect to the hose thread.